ClementGre/ThreeFingerDragOnWindows/README.md

 ## Overview

-A windows app that allows the macos three fingers drag, using the Raw Inputs of precision touchpad.
+A windows app that enables macOS-style three-finger dragging functionality on Windows Precision touchpads.

 ## Preview